pantheon-systems/documentation/source/content/custom-certificates.md

 **Note:** `AAAA` records are not required, but recommended as a best practice for performance, especially for mobile devices.
 See [Introduction to Domain Name Services](/dns/#what-are-aaaa-records-and-do-i-need-them) for more information.

 ### What if my DNS manager doesn't support CAA DNS records?
 As [discussed above](#disable-lets-encrypt-with-caa-records-required), an empty CAA policy will suffice if you can't create one specifically disabling Let's Encrypt.
-If your CA does not support CAA records at all, Let's Encrypt **will** provision a certificated for the site.
-Professional Services can help.
-Please inform your Engagement Manager if this is an issue.
+If your CA does not support CAA records at all, Let's Encrypt *will* provision a certificate for the site.
+Please inform your Engagement Manager if this is an issue, as our [Professional Services](/professional-services) team can help.

 ## Caveats / Known Issues